DareQPlaysRBX/SentenceHub/README.md

 # SentenceHub
-SentenceHub is our Official Game Hub with modified GUI Lib of https://5blibs.vercel.app/
+SentenceHub is our Official Open Source Game Hub with modified GUI Lib of https://5blibs.vercel.app/